 Objective 1.
 Develop embryogenic cultures from anthers of seven rootstock genotypes and six scion genotypes for use in establishing embryogenic suspension cultures.
 Progress:

-During the spring of 2015, we collected anthers of rootstock genotypes including 3309C (05), Freedom (01), 110R (01), MGT 420A (04), 140Ru (01), Salt Creek (08) 1103, 101-14, and scion genotypes Cabernet Sauvignon (clone 07), Chardonnay (clone 04), Pinot Noir (clone 2A), Zinfandel (clone 01A), and French Colombard (clone 04) and plated them on four different embryogenic callus inducing media.
-The media include; Nitsch and Nitsch minimal organics medium (1969) supplemented with 60 g/l sucrose, 1.0 mg/l 2, 4-dichlorophenoxyacetic acid (2,4-D) and 2.0 mg/l benzylaminopurine (BAP) (PIV), MS minimal organics medium supplemented with 20 g/l sucrose 1.0 mg/l 2,4-D and 0.2 mg/l BAP (MSE), MS minimal organics medium supplemented with 30 g/l sucrose 1.0 mg/l 2,4-D and 1.0 mg/l BAP (MS1)or one half strength MS minimal organics medium supplemented with 15 g/l sucrose 1.0 mg/l NOA and 0.2 mg/l BAP (NB).
+This spring (April 2017), we collected anthers from genotype for which we were not successful in generating embryos in 2015 or 2016, which include 3309C and Salt Creek.
+We also harvested anthers from 110R (01), 1103P and 101-14 since we needed to generate fresh somatic embryo cultures to replace our aging cultures for these genotypes.
+The media we used included; Nitsch and Nitsch minimal organics medium (1969) supplemented with 60 g/l sucrose, 1.0 mg/l 2, 4-dichlorophenoxyacetic acid (2,4-D) and 2.0 mg/l benzylaminopurine (BAP) (PIV), MS minimal organics medium supplemented with 20 g/l sucrose 1.0 mg/l 2,4-D and 0.2 mg/l BAP (MSE), MS minimal organics medium supplemented with 30 g/l sucrose 1.0 mg/l 2,4-D and 1.0 mg/l BAP (MSI) or one half strength MS minimal organics medium supplemented with 15 g/l sucrose 1.0 mg/l NOA and 0.2 mg/l BAP (NB).
+This year we added Chee and Poole minimal organics medium with 30 g/l sucrose supplemented with 2.0 mg/l 2, 4-D and 0.2 mg/l BAP (AIM) to the list of media tested.
+Based on previous year's results we plated 1103P on MSI and MSE media, 110R on NB medium, 101-14 on PIV medium since these genotype/medium combinations resulted in the highest frequency of embryo formation in the past.
+Freedom and 3309C were plated on PIV and AIM media formulations and Salt Creek was plated on all five media (Table 1).
+Flowers were harvests on April 6 and April 14.
+We are getting very high percentage of embryos developing for 1103P this year, very soon after plating (Figure 1, Table 2).
+No embryos have been observed to date for 110R, 101-14, 3309C or Salt Creek but it is still quite early in the culture process.